alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 permalink: /2014/11/activity-fragment-transitions-in-android-lollipop-part1.html
 ---

-This post gives a brief overview of `Transition`s and introduces the new Activity and Fragment transition APIs that were added in Android 5.0 Lollipop.
+This post gives a brief overview of `Transition`s and introduces the new [Activity & Fragment transition APIs][customizeActivityTransitions] that were added in Android 5.0 Lollipop.
 This is the first of a series of posts I will be writing on the topic:

 * **Part 1:** [Getting Started with Activity & Fragment Transitions][part1]
 * **Part 2:** {% comment %}[{% endcomment %}